snowplow/documentation/docs/recipes/recipe-data-structures-in-git/index.md

 ### Set up repository

-We'll not go into the details of creating github repositories and initial commits here.
-The [github docs](https://docs.github.com/) do an excellent job of that already.
+We'll not go into the details of creating github repositories and initial commits here, the [github docs](https://docs.github.com/) do an excellent job of that already.
 The next few steps will assume a working github repository containing the directory and data structure we created in the previous section.
 It will have two branches named `main` and `develop` which should be in sync.

 ### Publish to develop workflow